I wanted to take the opportunity to comment on your December 2012 conclave

 Also, Ms Winston translated IN ONE DARK NIGHT I WALKED OUT OF MY QUIET HOUSE subsequent to NOMANSBAY!!!! since it is the book announced in NOMANSBAY and thus cannot have been written prior.
 Ms. Winson also seems entirely ignorant of Handke's impact on the American theater which was extraordinary at the time, although it has abated, for reasons of Handke's theater coinciding with and being formalized happenings that complete some of Brecht's endeavors.
 See my lectures on the subject.

-As to Handke writing a book a year or "so much" -
+As to Handke writing a book a year or "so much" - NOMANSBAY has it that it's author

 writing in nature, in a tree hollow too, whether that is part of the explanation for Handke's ctd. productivity?